VivenPuthenpurayil/chess-graph/README.md

 make
 ```

-To run the main file you can do
+To run the main file you can do this where the -n flag represents the number of games and the -i flag represents the input file
 ```
-./main
+./main -n 100 -i  "../../data/lichess_games.txt"
 ```

 Then to run the test file you can do